 3. Beat Replacer by CGM Prods (Free)

 Beat Replacer from CGM Prods is a free Windows-compatible drum replacement plugin.
-This nifty plugin does not falter on the performance radar despite of being a free product.
-It basically transform the beats of any source track into a MIDI track.
-You can use it in conjunction with soundfont (SFZ) files (which can be widely found online).
+This nifty plugin does not falter on the performance radar despite being a free product.
+It basically transforms the beats of any source track into a MIDI track.
+You can use it in conjunction with SoundFont (SFZ) files (which can be widely found online).